aman556/PlacementPreprationTraining/ProgrammingLanguages/IntroductionTo ProgrammingLanguages.md

 - Java is one of the most demanded language in implementing the backend layer.
 Spring boot framework implemented in java is used to implement the backend layer logic for client requests.

-- Python is other most used language and th framework we have in python to implement the backend layer is django.
+- Python is other most used language and the framework we have in python to implement the backend layer is django.

 - Javascript also have a framework name as node to create a backend application.